 Design Choropleth Colors & Intervals

-When you build a choropleth map, your choices about how to represent data with colors will determine its overall appearance, so it’s important to learn key principles.
+This section takes a deeper dive into map design principles for choropleth maps.
+Your choices about how to represent data with colors dramatically shapes their appearance, so it’s very important to learn key concepts to ensure that your maps tell true and meaningful stories.
 Good choropleth maps make true and insightful geographic patterns clearly visible to readers, whether they are printed in black-and-white on paper or displayed in color on a computer screen.
 Furthermore, the best choropleth maps are designed to be interpreted correctly by people with colorblindness.
-For an excellent overview of visualization colors in general, see Lisa Charlotte Rost’s “A Friendly Guide to Colors in Data Visualization” and “How to Pick More Beautiful Colors for Your Data Visualizations,” both on the Datawrapper blog.23
+For an excellent overview of visualization colors in general, see Lisa Charlotte Rost’s “A Friendly Guide to Colors in Data Visualization” and “How to Pick More Beautiful Colors for Your Data Visualizations,” both on the Datawrapper blog.30

-In this section, we’ll focus on two important decisions you’ll need to make when designing choropleth maps: choosing the type of color palette (sequential, divergent, or qualitative) and the intervals to group together similar-colored data points.
+In this section, we’ll focus on two important decisions that ColorBrewer can assist you with when designing choropleth maps: choosing the type of color palette (sequential, divergent, or qualitative) and the intervals to group together similar-colored data points.

-When you open ColorBrewer, the top row asks you to select the number of data classes in your choropleth map, which means the number of intervals or steps in your color range.
-This design tool can recommend distinct colors for up to twelve data classes, depending on the type of scheme you select.
+When you open ColorBrewer, the top row asks you to select the number of data classes (also known as intervals or steps) in the color range of your choropleth map.
+ColorBrewer can recommend distinct colors for up to twelve data classes, depending on the type of scheme you select.
 But for now, use the default setting of 3, and we’ll return to this topic later when we discuss intervals in more detail further below.

 Choose Choropleth Palettes to Match Your Data